 is a research project run by Prof.

-Arthur Olson's laboratory in the Department of Molecular Biology at The Scripps Research Institute
+Arthur Olson's laboratory in the Department of Integrated Structural and Computational Biology at The Scripps Research Institute

 in La Jolla, California.
 The FightAIDS@Home project also includes Prof. Rik Belew from the

 Department of Cognitive Science at the University of California, San Diego.

 Prof. Arthur J. Olson is the FightAIDS@Home project leader.

 of Integrated Structural and Computational Biology and Director of the Molecular Graphics Laboratory

 Professor Olson leads a new, large HIV Center called the "HIVE" that

 encompasses researchers from 6 different institutions around the country and is

 funded by the National Institutes of Health to develop new